1. Were you named after anyone?

 26. Favorite sports to watch?

 Skiing (not ski racing so much, though) and soccer.
-I like to watch Racquetball Online TV sometimes.
+I used to like watching Racquetball Online TV sometimes, but now watch a lot of racquetball on YouTube instead.
 And the usual football and baseball in season, though not rabidly.
 I find that basketball doesn’t engage me.
 Basketball could drop off the face of the earth, and it wouldn’t bother me (I don’t dislike it, I just don’t really care).

 27. Eye color?